SJ0769/Obsidian-Notes-SJ/content/Miscellaneous/Trivialism.md

 Thus, we have a limitation of constructing a 'god logic' (i.e., talking about and affirming anything), in that the language must still have the expressive power and necessary syntax, which has to be added externally from the meta-theory.

 Not only is trivialist logic 'all-absorbing', but it is also 'self-extending'.
-Assuming the trivialist logic is strong enough to express Gödel encoding and diagonalization, and given it is semantically closed, then since it has range over it's own semantics, it would be able to encode new syntactic expressions into the language (i.e., internally adding new symbols in the language or internally simulating its own expansions).
+Assuming the trivialist logic is strong enough to express Gödel encoding and diagonalization, and given it is semantically closed, then since it has range over it's own semantics, it would be able to encode new syntactic expressions into the language (i.e., internally adding new symbols in the language or internally simulating its own expansions) via Gödel encoding sentences which require new syntax in order to talk about (e.g., infinitely long sentences).
 This newly defined syntax would be automatically be accepted as true due to trivialist logics being able to 'absorb' anything introduced.
 We would then require a separate notion of internal syntax (which can't exactly be pinned down due to trivialist logic proving anything about its own system, that is, we would have a syntactic collapse internally due to introduced contradictory syntax), and an external syntax defined w/in some outside meta-theory (which is assumably not trivial as to not cause a syntactic collapse externally as well).

 **Notes:**
 - We can have a notion of internal vs external syntax but not a notion of internal vs external semantics, as the semantics of language is inherently meta-theoretic (i.e., the object language does not have access to its semantics unlike its syntax, instead the semantics is defined in the metatheory).
 In the case of a semantically closed language $\mathscr{L}$, as mentioned below, $\mathscr{L}$ also undergoes a syntactic collapse via a 'self-extending' process, but as seen from an external (non-trivial) metatheory $\mathscr{L^*}$, $\mathscr{L}$ does have a proper syntax which is defined in $\mathscr{L^*}$ (this is the 'actual' syntax of $\mathscr{L}$).
 While both $\mathscr{L}$ and $\mathscr{L^*}$ 'agree' that $\mathscr{L}$ is semantically collapsed.